 First, warm-up the class with questions about buying a new flat.
 You can ask several questions about the relation between their estimated prices and location or features.
 You can also review types of houses before the activity.
 There's a picture of a flat and a detached house display on the worksheet for your convenience.
 Notably, it'll be a good idea to exploit the "detached house" photo, as its meaning is essential for the comprehension of a second conditional clause in the text.
 Then, just ask your students to read and answer the questions in the worksheet.

 In the feedback stage, ask your students for some evidence to support their answers.
-They are given in the feedback notes for your convenience.

 As a follow-up activity, you can ask your students to identify conditional clauses in the text and then elicit the rationale behind the use of them.